GanerCodes/Auto-Youtube-Playlist-Archiver/README.md

 `pip install -r requirements.txt` to install, `python Archiver.py` to run

+Adding a cookies.txt lets you have logins and whatnot

-Might want to get ffmpeg as well
+Might want to get ffmpeg as well as the downloader wants it